How Spot Arbitrage Tools Work: Mechanics and Examples Overview

 Spread List

-With the /search command, the bot displays an up-to-date list of opportunities, sorted by net profit.
-Each line shows the main information about the opportunity: the first number is net profit, then in parentheses the net spread value in percentage; after that comes the purchase exchange, then through an arrow — the sale exchange, and finally the token name.
+With the /search command, the tool displays an up-to-date list of opportunities, sorted by net profit.
+Each line shows the main information: the first number is net profit, then in parentheses the net spread value in percentage; after that comes the purchase exchange, then through an arrow — the sale exchange, and finally the token name.

 Example of spread list: